 Using software to track your traceability processes

-Another option is to use material requirements planning (MRP) software.
+This is where material requirements planning (MRP) software comes in.
 This type of software can help you track material usage, keep track of material location, and generate reports on material movement throughout the production process.
-Additionally, many MRP systems include features for managing quality control, such as identifying material shortages or damaged goods.
+Additionally, many MRP systems include features for managing quality control, such as identifying material shortages or damaged goods - all without a spreadsheet in sight!

 Craftybase: traceability software for your small manufacturing business